 - Magazines, styrofoam, plastic film, and shopping bags are not recyclable.

 - Food & wet waste, paper towels, facial tissue & toliet paper.

 - Containers that have contained oil, solvent, or any substance that is considered HAZARDOUS are not recyclable.

 Remember, all materials that are not recyclable should be placed in your normal trash/garbage container (or disposed of in accordance with law, such as batteries, tires, etc.).

 RECYCLABLE MATERIALS DO NOT HAVE TO BE SORTED PRIOR TO PLACING THEM IN THE BINS OR AT CURBSIDE.
 RECYCLABLE MATERIAL THAT WILL NOT FIT INTO A BIN MAY BE PLACED BESIDE THE SUPPLIED BIN AS LONG AS IT IS CONTAINED IN SOME MANNER (TYING, BOXING, ETC.).

 Bulky items/brush collections are provided two times a year.
 Dates will be announced in the City's monthly Newsletter.
 Bulky item collection is provided to all City residential solid waste ratepayers.
 To find out if you are current on your account contact C-6 Disposal at 210.375.0066.
 If you are a resident and current on your account, you are eligible to receive this service.
 Material must be out no later than 7 a.m. on the Monday of the designated week.
 Once the truck has passed, it will not return.

 - Bulky/brush items must be set out no later than 7:00 a.m. of the first day of the scheduled collection.

-- Place bulky item piles within two (2) feet of the curb.
-Brush piles are limited to 10 cubic yards or the equivalent of two full pickup truck beds.
+- Place bulky/brush item piles within two (2) feet of the curb.
+Bulky/Brush piles are limited to 8 cubic yards (6' height x 6' width x 6' length).